 If you don’t want to keep it in boxes, you could just as easily number your shelves or other areas.
 Or just write down the location if you like.

 Cut a little swatch and staple it to the tag, and fill out the info.

 Label each box or other container or shelf.
 I just used a piece of washi tape, nothing fancy.

 That’s it!
 The only trick is keeping the yardage on the tag up to date if I use part of the fabric, or remembering to throw the tag away if I use an entire length.

 This has made it so much easier to use what I have instead of letting it languish unseen.

-Enter your email below to get the free tags I made for myself.
+Click the link below to get the free tags I made for myself.
 I’m just putting them out there since I already had them made and thought you guys might enjoy them.